Monemax94/money_max/README.md

 ## Technologies Used

 - Django: A Python web framework used for the backend development.
+- PostgreSQL: An open-source relational database management system used for data storage.
+- HTML: Markup language for structuring the web pages.
 - JavaScript: Used for client-side interactivity and handling dynamic functionality.
 - HTML: Markup language for structuring the web pages.
 - CSS: Used for styling and layout of the web pages.